AndrewCrossan1/Bike-king-Borders/README.md

 - Live Search function using PHP, and AJAX.
 - A gallery containing images of trails and bikes which can be scrolled through by the user
 - More content on each page
+- The ability to create special offers

 Soon I wish to implement the following features in the website

-- Admin login timeouts
-- The ability to create special offers
-- Users can change their password if forgotten
-- The viewing and changing of account details
-- Specific product viewing page
-- Admins having the abiltiy to remove/add users
+- Admins having the abiltiy to update user passwords
 - Keybinds which keyboard only users can use to navigate the website
-- Accessibility for impaired users (Text to speech and Magnification of text)

 The deadline for this project is 2/6/22